Understand how the federal budget bill may affect you

 Here’s what you need to know:

-• Enhanced Premium Tax Credits, adopted in 2021, will end Dec.
+Enhanced Premium Tax Credits, adopted in 2021, will end Dec.
 31, unless Congress acts soon.
 If you receive these savings, your premium payments will increase because you’ll have less financial help.
-The good news: You may still qualify for federal tax credits that are part of the original Affordable Care Act, which limit premium costs to 9% to 10% of household income.
-(Note: Eligibility is for 100% to 400% of the Federal Poverty Level, or about $32,000 to $128,000 for a family of four in 2025.)
+The good news: CoverME.gov will keep offering Advance credits even if the Enhanced credits end and most Mainers should qualify for these savings, according to CoverME.

-• Maine’s Open Enrollment period will run from Nov.
+Maine’s Open Enrollment period will run from Nov.
 1 to Jan.
 15 (enroll by Dec.
 15 to have coverage beginning Jan.
 1).
 You will be able to review Community Health Options’ plans beginning Oct.
-15. Note: We expect new rules for Special Enrollment Periods (life events like a new baby, new job, moving).
-So, please sign up for a plan during Open Enrollment to avoid a gap in coverage.
+15. Watch for important notices in October and November.
+They'll tell you how much your coverage will cost in 2026 if you don't change your plan and will include information about financial savings.

 Have a question about Community Health Options?
 Or are you a Member with a question about your benefits?
 Our Maine-based Member Services team is here to help at (855) 624-6463 from 8 a.m. to 6 p.m., Monday through Friday.